-The part of a bicycle that the cyclist pushes with their feet to propel the bike forward.
+The part of a bicycle that the rider pushes to make the bike move forward

-Tracing the Roots of the Word 'Pedal' in Cycling
+The Origin of the Term 'Pedal' in Cycling